Disney World in October 2026: What to Really Expect for Halloween, Crowds & Fall Weather

 • Resort availability will be tighter — book early if this is your window

 Mid to Late October – As Halloween approaches, crowds build steadily.
-The closer you get to October 31, the busier it gets — particularly at Magic Kingdom on party nights and the surrounding days.
+The closer you get to October 31, the busier it gets, particularly at Magic Kingdom on party nights and the surrounding days.

-• Crowd levels will be increasing as Halloween approaches
+• Crowd levels increasing as Halloween approaches

 • Party nights at Magic Kingdom affect daytime crowd patterns